 The server network plays an important part in the overall performance and capabilities of a VPN.
 A large server network will ensure fast speeds and zero disconnections.
 Let’s find out which provider offers a better server network.

-PureVPN Server Network – PureVPN owns one of the most geographically diverse networks, offering 6500+ servers across 140+ countries.
+PureVPN Server Network – PureVPN owns one of the most geographically diverse networks, offering 6500+ servers across 140+ countries & 4 servers in Canada.
 The geographical diversity of PureVPN’s network is one of its USPs.
 Almost every country on the globe is available in PureVPN’s network.

-IPVanish Server Network – IPVanish, on the other hand, has 1600+ servers in 75+ locations.
+IPVanish Server Network – IPVanish, on the other hand, has 1600+ servers in 75+ locations & 69 servers in Australia.
 Although the server size is pretty good in both cases, IPVanish covers a lot fewer countries in its network as compared to PureVPN.
 IPVanish in no way has a small server list.
 However, the numbers tell the story when you put it against PureVPN.

 6. Device Compatibility: PureVPN vs. IPVanish

 Device compatibility is an important factor when it comes to VPNs.
 Although both services offer compatibility across a wide range of devices, let’s find out which one is better.

 PureVPN – PureVPN offers dedicated apps for all commonly used platforms and operating systems.
 You can get these apps for Windows, iOS, MacOS, Android, Fire TV, and more.
 Also, PureVPN offers browser extensions for Chrome and Firefox.